 It’s an exciting time to consider working in data science, but where do you start?
-Requirements have shifted – a study from IBM in 2017 reported that 39% of data scientists and advanced analysts roles require a master’s degree.
-Some universities have started offering online masters in data science programs with curriculums that take as little as 18 months to complete, and many online programs focus on skills and techniques data scientists need on the job now.
+Requirements have shifted – according to the Bureau of Labor Statistics (BLS), a master’s degree is typically required to enter this field.
+Some universities have started offering online masters in data science programs that focus on skills and techniques data scientists need on the job now.
 Check out these six reasons to learn data science online – it’s time to level up!

 * No GRE Scores RequiredLearn More

 * GRE waivers are available.Learn More

 University of California, Berkeley